USG Collaborative with Georgia FinTech Academy

 - Data Science Statistics: Using Python to Compute & Visualize Statistics (1 hour 16 minutes)

 Important Registration Information: Before registering for FinTech courses, you should speak with your advisor about your available unmet free electives.
-You must also get approval to register from Dr. Lila Roberts.
 It is very important to note that the FinTech Academy courses follow the USG Collaborative Academic Calendar.
 Important dates for these courses (such as start/end dates, midpoint, etc.) may differ from the Clayton State academic calendar.
 Students are expected to be aware of the collaborative calendar dates.

 Important Financial Aid Information: Financial Aid is available only to students who are eligible and who take courses that are part of their program of study.
-At this time, for financial aid considerations, FinTech courses may count only as unmet free electives in a student's program of study, and may or may not be eligible for financial aid.
+At this time, for financial aid considerations, FinTech courses may count only as unmet free electives in a student's program of study, or in one of the two recognized major concentrations, and may or may not be eligible for financial aid.
 It is important for students to consult with academic advisors and a financial aid advisor to determine whether any of the FinTech courses may be eligible for financial aid.

-Student Support Services: The FinTech Academy courses are new and have not been offered at Clayton State.
-On-campus tutoring through the Center for Academic Success will likely not be available for these courses, however eCampus provides online tutoring and coaching for students who are registered for the FinTech Academy courses.
+Student Support Services: On-campus tutoring through the Center for Academic Success is not available for these courses, however eCampus provides online tutoring and coaching for students who are registered for the FinTech Academy courses.
 Writing assistance may be obtained through Clayton State's Writers' Studio.
 Assistance with the learning management system is available through the Clayton State Center for Excellence in Learning and Teaching.

 Textbooks: Some courses have free course materials and others require purchase of a textbook.
 Some textbooks may be available through the Clayton State Barnes and Noble store, and they are available through third party vendors.
 The textbooks for Spring 2020 are listed below.